 Belize uses 110 volts, which is the same as in the U.S. However, many outlets here may only have two prongs, so if you have a three-pronged product, bring an adaptor.
 If you have products compatible with different voltages, a converter may be needed.

 Water is not safe to drink out of the tap, so you must buy bottles.
 We were told to be aware that some street stalls and restaurants may use tap water for ice cubes.

 Extra Things to Bring

 Other than the general beach gear and clothing items you would normally bring to the beach, there are a couple essentials that you should pack into your bag (if you have them) when heading to the coasts to travel in Belize.

 - Bug Spray: Some parts of the year are worse than others when it comes to mosquitos.
-It’s always good to take extra precautions and protect yourself from these little pests.
+Bringing the bug spray can help protect you from these pests and make the trip more enjoyable.

 - Imodium: On the off chance that you get food poisoning or a stomach bug, it will help to have Imodium.
 A lot of the stores in Belize sell this by the pill if needed.